 The question at hand, then, is whether or not Smith’s translation of the Book of Mormon plates is true.
 If Smith truly was a prophet with the ability to decipher plates of an unknown language which were said to contain the story of Jesus’ appearance in the Americas, then this man should be revered and his translation of this ancient work heralded as God’s word to mankind.
 On the other hand, if the translation has no basis in fact, but instead is based on fraud, then it should be exposed and the man’s teachings about God and faith should be debunked.
 This is the difference between the way Mormons and critics of the LDS Church view Mormonism’s first prophet.
 What is the evidence?

 The method in which Joseph Smith “translated” the gold plates has been a source of interest to many people who have studied the origins of the LDS movement.
 While many paintings and pictures used in Mormon visitor’s centers and books depict a prayerful Smith leaning over the plates, many contemporaries of Smith admit that he used a hat and a seer stone as a means of bringing about this “divine” record.

 In his Comprehensive History of the Church (CHC), LDS historian and Seventy Brigham H. Roberts quotes Martin Harris, one of the three witnesses whose name is found in every edition of the Book of Mormon since its original edition.
-Harris said that the seer stone Smith possessed was a "chocolate-colored, somewhat egg-shaped stone which the Prophet found while digging a well in company with his brother Hyrum."
-Harris went on to say it was by using this stone that "Joseph was able to translate the characters engraven on the plates" (CHC 1:129).
+Harris said that Smith possessed a seer stone, described by Roberts as a “chocolate-colored, somewhat egg-shaped stone which the Prophet found while digging a well in company with his brother Hyrum.”
+Roberts goes on to state that it was by using this stone that “Joseph was able to translate the characters engraven on the plates” (CHC 1:129).